jinaga/jinaga_com/src/content/documents/02-create-an-app/06-match-successor-facts.md

   );
 ```

+If you have initialized your replicator using the [write endpoint](../../replicator/write/), then you should have a post.
-Refresh the page, and the post that you created in the replicator should appear.
+Refresh the page, and that post should appear.

 ![Post shown by created date](./attachments/post-date.png)